 - Buy high-quality essentials.
 While an inexpensive dog crate or a cheap feeding bowl is tempting to buy, refrain from doing so.
 Investing in high-quality accessories for your Pitbull is always a better idea.

 - Consider adoption.
 If you have no firm preference when it comes to Pitbulls, adoption will save you thousands of dollars.
-However, you need to be sure that the dog you are adopting is free from health issues.
+However, you need to be sure that the adult Pitbull you are adopting is free from health issues.
 Otherwise, you will inevitably spend your savings on medical bills!

 - Try to DIY.
 It is possible to cut your spending by DIY-ing your Pitbull’s treats and toys.
 Dogs love all kinds of homemade treats!
 Plus, they will surely enjoy playing with makeshift rattlers, too.
 Just double-check to make sure you are not giving toxic foods or choking hazards to your pet.

 - Groom your Pitbull at home.
-Learning to groom your Pitbull at home will save you a few dollars every month.
+Learning to groom your American Pit Bull at home will save you a few dollars every month.
 To do this, all you need are some basic grooming essentials.

-However, as you have learned in this guide, the loyalty of Pitbulls and the joy of owning one typically comes with a hefty price tag.
+Due to their size and appeal, they come with a hefty price tag.
 This is especially true if you decide to buy a Pittie instead of adopting one.